 - Superior teaching and services

 - Supportive learning environment

 - Strong general education curriculum

 - College transfer and technical programs

 - Personal enrichment courses

 - On-campus experiences that prepare students to succeed in their careers

-- Resources to further their education allowing them to prosper in a diverse world
+- · Resources to further their education allowing them to prosper in a diverse world

 The Foundation encourages gifts of cash, stocks, or in-kind to support innovations that have a direct impact on learning and the betterment of our community as a whole.
 Donations may be targeted at specific areas or programs that have special meaning to our donors, or provide scholarships that have a direct and profound impact on students with financial need.
-Corporate sponsorship for events such as Jazz & Jeans, Viking Classic Golf Tournament, PACE Entertainment Series, and more help the Foundation to publicly promote higher education in Jefferson County.

 For information about making a 100% tax-deductible gift to the Jefferson College Foundation, please visit www.jeffco.edu/foundation or call 636-481-3104.